sillsdev/khmer-character-specification/specification.md

 ### 7.4.
 Rendering Issues

 According to Horton et al. (2017), there are at least eight cases of rendering issues in Khmer Unicode implementation.
-These eight issues lead to other problem for the end users and developers.
+These eight issues lead to other problems for the end users and developers.

 *   **Confusability**: users are not able to make a sound judgement on which is the right way to type a word.
 Oftentimes, different sequences of the same characters are shown up exactly the same on the screen.
 *   **Vulnerability**: users can be spoofed and taken advantage of.